 It is high time to realize that positivism’s subject-based approach to international law is neither realistically descriptive nor beneficially prescriptive.
 While it is true that international law frequently concerns states inter se, oftentimes international law directly involves individuals.
 It will be better to focus our attention on the universal and multi-state sources of both public and private international

 law.
 Such a focus better distinguishes international from municipal law.
-It usefully encourages courts and other law finders and appliers to look outside national sources for rules of decision in
+It usefully encourages courts and other law finders and appliers to look outside national sources for rules of decision in international cases.

 Author Details: Jeba Boktiar Mondal (Presidency University , Bangalore)